regebro/hovercraft/docs/manual.rst

         Pop up the console automatically.
 This is useful when you are rehearsing and making sure the presenter notes are correct.

+    -s, --skip-help
+        Do not show the initial help popup.

+    -n, --skip-notes
+        Do not include presenter notes in the output.

 Presentations
 -------------